dektlong/dekt-devx-demo/README.md

     - RabbitMQ operator and cluster resources
     - RabbitMQ instance
   - create a 2 nodes cluster and install TAP Run profile
-  - create dns and ingress rules for both clusters
+  - create dns and ingress rules for all clusters

 run ```./builder.sh apis``` to add the following
   - install Spring Cloud Gateway operator (via helm)